 I first fell in love with Vietnamese Spring Rolls (also known as summer rolls or salad rolls) several years ago when one of my daycare parents brought me a dozen and a half after making a huge batch one weekend.

 I had eaten plenty of deep-fried spring rolls in my time (love them), but I’d never had cold spring rolls before.
-I have to admit, when I first saw the translucent-white wrappers, I thought they looked a little odd.
+I have to admit, when I first saw the translucent rice paper wrappers, I thought they looked a little odd.